emanuelefaja/guide2life/health/losing-weight.md

 Malhotra, A., Noakes, T., & Phinney, S. (2015).
 It is time to bust the myth of physical inactivity and obesity: You cannot outrun a bad diet.
 British Journal of Sports Medicine, 49(15), 967-968.

-Mann, T., Tomiyama, A.J., Westling, E., Lew, A.M., Samuels, B. and Chatman, J., 2007.
-Medicare's search for effective obesity treatments: Diets are not the answer.
-American Psychologist, 62(3), pp.220-233.

 Mattson, M.P., Longo, V.D. and Harvie, M., 2017.
 Impact of intermittent fasting on health and disease processes.
 Ageing Research Reviews, 39, pp.46-58.

 Moss, M. (2013).
 Salt sugar fat: How the food giants hooked us.
 Random House.

-Müller, M. J., & Bosy-Westphal, A. (2013).
-Adaptive thermogenesis with weight loss in humans.
-Obesity, 21(2), 218-228.

 Petersen, M.C. and Shulman, G.I., 2018.
 Mechanisms of insulin action and insulin resistance.
 Physiological Reviews, 98(4), pp.2133-2223.